Toyota Prius Plug-in Hybrid: Drivetrain

 After the electric driving range is exhausted, the plug-in switches into hybrid operation at a pre-determined state of battery charge (SOC) and operates as a conventional full hybrid with a similar efficiency of a standard Prius.

 Net hybrid system output is 134 bhp, allowing the Prius Plug-in to accelerate from 0 to 100 km/h (0 to 62 mph) in 9.8 seconds and reach a top speed of 112 mph.
 The maximum speed in EV mode is 62 mph, or 85 km/h on European models.
 With a weight of approximately 1420 kg, the plug-in version is only 50 kg heavier than the regular Prius.

 The Prius Plug-in has three drive modes, all-electric (EV), and two hybrid modes: Eco and Power.
 The EV mode is user-selectable and when running in this mode the hybrid engine control unit (ECU) operates the vehicle using only the larger motor–generator (MG2) if pre-determined parameters are satisfied, such as sufficient battery state of charge (SOC) and vehicle speed within EV mode range.
-The Eco mode is designed to maximize fuel savings for any driving conditions and modifies or smoothes out the electronic throttle control program to reduce throttle response, reducing the throttle opening to a maximum of 11.6%, and also modifies the operation of the air conditioning system.
+The Eco mode is designed to maximize fuel savings for any driving conditions and modifies or smooths out the electronic throttle control program to reduce throttle response, reducing the throttle opening to a maximum of 11.6%, and also modifies the operation of the air conditioning system.
 As an additional benefit, the Eco mode improves performance in low-traction conditions because the reduced output helps to minimize wheel skidding such as those caused by ice and snow.
 Power mode increases throttle response in the middle range more than normal.